 “Hmm, seems you’ve been watching me, too.”
 He chuckled.

 “No, that.
 Stop that.”
 I took a harsh breath.
 “Okay, I’ll only admit this once, but I get it.
 You’re considerate and genuinely concerned about other people.”

 “But those qualities are going to get you hurt with me.
 You need to stop helping me.”

 “I can’t really do that.
 I’m a warrior, or have you not noticed?”

-Before I could counter, two loud thuds echoed from inside our cart.
+Before I could counter, two loud thuds echoed down the hall.
 My gaze snapped toward the sound.
-A creature that wore an orange Astronaut’s suit was sliding open the door to each carriage, scouting.
+A creature in an orange Astronaut’s suit was sliding open the door to each carriage, scouting.
 Straps and braided steel hoses hung off the Astronaut’s suit.
 A thick nylon harness crisscrossed its torso, shoulder to waist, holding a brass mechanism.

 Yet again No’ll’s arms were upon me, only this time he tucked me into his chest as he slipped into the closest carriage.
 “Don’t worry,” he whispered.

 I shook him off me, pushing his hands away, and narrowed my eyes at him.
 How could he be so calm?
 I headed toward the window, working on the lock.
 No’ll was at my side, whispering into my ear.
-“I’ve been through plenty of attacks by the Astronauts.
+“I’ve been through plenty of Astronaut attacks.
 Although I wouldn’t really call them attacks.
 They always seem to be looking for someone specific.
 If you stay out of their way, they won’t hurt you.”

-I gave up and rammed my shoulder into the window.
+I gave up and rammed my shoulder against the window.
 It must be nice to live in a world with cheery hopes, I thought.

 “Stop, Les’ette.
 It will be okay.
 You can trust me.”